Well, the good news regarding injuries and the Boston Bruins didn’t last very long.

 Earlier this week, PHT noted that forwards Patrice Bergeron and David Backes are expected to return in the near future, possibly as soon as Thursday.
 That’s great, but Wednesday turned out to be lousy thanks to one injury scare and one sure-thing that’s a negative.

 The biggest concern is that of Tuukka Rask, and it’s something that might not clear up for a while.
 Rask was helped off the ice during practice today after being “bowled over” by young forward Anders Bjork.

-Not good, but it’s not yet clear how bad this might be.
 The Bruins might dodge a bullet there, which would be huge if their backup work in anyway resembles the woes of 2016-17.